Annual Report 2014

 Receivables are composed of fees due the Reserve Banks for providing priced services and the share of suspense- and difference-account balances related to priced services.

-Long-term assets consist of long-term assets used solely in priced services and the priced-service portion of long-term assets shared with nonpriced services, including the net pension asset and deferred tax asset related to the priced services pension and postretirement benefits obligation.
-The tax rate associated with the deferred tax asset was 38.5 percent and 30.9 percent for 2013 and 2012, respectively.
+Long-term assets consist of long-term assets used solely in priced services and the priced-service portion of long-term assets shared with nonpriced services, including a deferred tax asset related to the priced services pension and postretirement benefits obligation.
+The tax rate associated with the deferred tax asset was 37.2 percent and 38.5 percent for 2014 and 2013, respectively.

 Long-term assets also consist of an estimate of the assets of the Board of Governors used in the development of priced services.

-Revenue represents fees charged to depository institutions for priced services and is realized from each institution through direct charges to an institution's account or, until the elimination of the clearing balance program, charges against its accumulated earnings credits (see note 7).
+Revenue represents fees charged to depository institutions for priced services and is realized from each institution through direct charges to an institution's account.

-Operating expenses consist of the direct, indirect, and other general administrative expenses of the Reserve Banks for priced services and the expenses of the Board of Governors related to the development of priced services.
-Board expenses were $4.0 million in 2013 and $4.1 million in 2012.
+Operating expenses consist of the direct, indirect, and other general administrative expenses of the Reserve Banks for priced services and the expenses of the Board related to the development of priced services.
+Board expenses were $4.1 million in 2014 and $4.0 million in 2013.

-In accordance with SFAS No. 87, Employers' Accounting for Pensions (codified in ASC 715), the Reserve Bank priced services recognized qualified pension-plan operating expenses of $45.4 million in 2013 and $49.1 million in 2012.
-Operating expenses also include the nonqualified pension credit and expense of $(0.7) million in 2013 and $0.3 million in 2012.
-The implementation of SFAS No. 158 (ASC 715) does not change the systematic approach required by generally accepted accounting principles to recognize the expenses associated with the Reserve Banks' benefit plans in the income statement.
-As a result, these expenses do not include amounts related to changes in the funded status of the Reserve Banks' benefit plans, which are reflected in AOCI (see note 4).
+In accordance with ASC 715, the Reserve Bank priced services recognized qualified pension-plan operating expenses of $22.7 million in 2014 and $45.4 million in 2013.
+Operating expenses also include the nonqualified net pension expense of $4.7 million in 2014 and net pension credit of $0.7 million in 2013.
+The implementation of ASC 715 does not change the systematic approach required by GAAP to recognize the expenses associated with the Reserve Banks' benefit plans in the income statement.
+As a result, these expenses do not include amounts related to changes in the funded status of the Reserve Banks' benefit plans, which are reflected in AOCI.

 The income statement by service reflects revenue, operating expenses, imputed costs, other income and expenses, and cost recovery.

-Imputed costs consist of income taxes, return on equity, interest on debt, sales taxes, interest on float, and, in 2012, an FDIC assessment.
+Imputed costs consist of income taxes, return on equity, interest on debt, sales taxes, and interest on float.
 Many imputed costs are derived from the PSAF model.
-The 2013 cost of short-term debt imputed in the PSAF model is based on nonfinancial commercial paper rates; the cost of imputed long-term debt is based on Aaa and Baa Moody's bond yields; and the effective tax rate is derived from U.S. publicly traded firm data, which serve as the proxy for the financial data of a representative private-sector firm.
-The after-tax rate of return on equity is based on the returns of the equity market as a whole.16
+The 2014 cost of short-term debt imputed in the PSAF model is based on nonfinancial commercial paper rates; the cost of imputed long-term debt is based on Merrill Lynch Corporate and High Yield Index returns; and the effective tax rate is derived from U.S. publicly traded firm data, which serve as the proxy for the financial data of a representative private-sector firm.
+The after-tax rate of return on equity is based on the returns of the equity market as a whole.17

 Interest is imputed on the debt assumed necessary to finance priced-service assets.
 These imputed costs are allocated among priced services according to the ratio of operating expenses, less shipping expenses, for each service to the total expenses, less the total shipping expenses, for all services.